Blog home »

 Other Kinds of Invisible and Chronic Pain

 I'm writing about migraines not because I think they are ultimately debilitating, but because they are my own personal experience, and one example of serious underlying sometimes-debilitating pain that people may be living with.
-I also have friends living with many other types of pain that they also feel they have to cover for, so I thought I might give a few of theirs as examples.
+I also have friends living with many other types of pain that they also feel they have to cover for, so I thought I might give a few of theirs as examples.- A genetic condition that makes one's bones loose and thus dislocate constantly, which has resulted in countless surgeries and even bone fusions.

 (Non-Medical) "Tips and Tricks" for Handling Migraines